-Next, I add my lavender essential oil and ground lavender buds stirring well.
-When it’s all combined, just pour into your mould.
+Next, I add my lavender essential oil, purple soap colour and ground lavender buds stirring well.
+When it’s all combined, just pour into your soap mould.
 Finally, you simply allow the soap to harden and set, then remove from the mould.
-You can package it, if you’re gifting it, or I store mine in a soap container in my shower to use.

 Posts may contain affiliate links.
 If you purchase a product through an affiliate link, your costs will be the same but Practical Frugality will receive a small commission.
 This helps cover some of the costs of running this website.
 We appreciate your support!